sjbiaga/kittens/mt-7-StateT/README.md

 println { list.take(3).foldRight(x)(_.run(_).value._1) }
 ```

 We used `foldRight` in order to pass an anonymous function - for brevity.
-We invoke `IndexedStateT#run` method w
+We invoke `IndexedStateT#run` method with the same
+receiver `expr` applying it `swap`ped expressions one after another.

 Solution - Part 2
 -----------------